Elgen69/Elgen69/README.md

 - 🏅 Coursera Scholar @ DTI × GCC (Dept. of Trade & Industry & Google)

 💻 **Thesis 1 Proposal**
-🧪 “Automated Malaria Detection Using a Modern YOLO-Based Model and a Stacked Ensemble of CNNs with Grad-CAM Visualization”
+🧪 “Automated Malaria Detection Using a Modern YOLO-Based Model(YOLOV11) and a Stacked Ensemble of CNNs with Grad-CAM Visualization”

 <h2>🏆 DataCamp </h2>